Advertisement

 Hot pursuit, tactical operations, and detective communications are encrypted across most Phoenix-area agencies.
 The most newsworthy police activity is invisible.

-The "A Deck" Exception
+The Dispatch Exception

 Scale of Coverage